ghc-proposals/ghc-proposals/proposals/0031-type-applications-in-patterns.rst

 A pattern ``C @a``, where ``C`` is a data constructor and ``a`` is a type variable that is not yet in scope, matches if ``C`` matches.
 It brings ``a`` into scope so that ``a`` stands for the corresponding type that was passed to ``C`` upon construction.

 More complicated cases such as ``C @ty``, where ``ty`` is not just a plain type variable, are handled like `type signatures in patterns <https://downloads.haskell.org/~ghc/8.4.3/docs/html/users_guide/glasgow_exts.html#pattern-type-sigs>`_.
 A full and formal description of the scoping and typing rules for this feature can be found in `“Type variable in pattern” by Richard Eisenberg, Joachim Breitner and Simon Peyton Jones <https://arxiv.org/abs/1806.03476>`_.

-Like with type signatures in patterns, type variables in type applications in patterns can only bind type variables.
-If `Proposal #128 <https://github.com/ghc-proposals/ghc-proposals/pull/128>`_ get accepted, then this condition will be lifted also in type applications.

 An underscore in a type signature or type application in a pattern is allowed, does not bind any variables, and is not treated as a partial type signature (i.e. does not cause warnings with ``-Wpartial-type-signatures``).